Search

 Itinerary Fact Details

 The trek to Kanchenjunga Circuit ends here, and you don’t have to be involved in any physical excursion today.
 You’ll have your breakfast and drive towards Bhadrapur on the 22nd day.
-The drive takes you from the hilly area of eastern Nepal down to the Terai’s plane area.
+The drive takes you from the hilly area of eastern Nepal down to the Terai’s plain area.
 The drive passes via Phidim and Ilam before reaching Bhadrapur.
-It takes 8 hours to get to Bhadrapur from Taplejung, covering 210 km/130 miles.
-Day’s overnight point is at the guest house of Bhadrapur.
+It takes 8 hours to travel from Taplejung to Bhadrapur, covering a distance of 210 km (130 miles).
+The day’s overnight point is at the guest house of Bhadrapur.

 Itinerary Details